sibite/ts-stopwatch/README.md

-# Timer with countdown feature
+# Stopwatch with countdown feature

 ## Deployment